Time Stand Still (song): Development and composition

 "Time Stand Still" was the first track Neil Peart wrote for Hold Your Fire.
 According to Peart, he wrote the lyrics for "Time Stand Still" based on his time with Rush:

 "Time Stand Still" is in the key of E major.
 The tempo is moderately fast.
 The song starts in 7/4 before going to common time by the first verse.
-'Til Tuesday frontwoman Aimee Mann briefly sings in each chorus of the song, marking Rush's first collaboration with another vocalist, with Rush guitarist Alex Lifeson adding that the band thought a female singer "would suit the song".
+'Til Tuesday frontwoman Aimee Mann briefly sings in each chorus of the song, marking Rush's first collaboration with another vocalist; Rush guitarist Alex Lifeson adding that the band thought a female singer "would suit the song".
 Initially, the band had hoped to recruit Cyndi Lauper to sing the part, then later approached the Pretenders' Chrissie Hynde because, according to Lifeson, "we thought she'd be perfect.
 But Chrissie was unavailable at the time."
 Rush later recruited Mann and paid her $2,000 to sing on the track, with Lifeson saying that "her voice blends with Geddy [Lee]'s perfectly and I think it creates the right atmosphere for the song.
 It's just something new for Rush."

 Critical reception

-In 2013, Popmatters writer Adrian Begrand listed "Time Stand Still" at #8 on his "10 Songs That Will Make You Love Rush", calling it "Rush’s best pop moment."
+Chris Welch of Kerrang! praised it as "glowing brilliance which deserves serious chart attention for its haunting guitar, frantic drums and intense vocals."
+In 2013, PopMatters writer Adrian Begrand listed "Time Stand Still" at #8 on his "10 Songs That Will Make You Love Rush", calling it "Rush's best pop moment."